 Powered by artificial intelligence, sales automation can effortlessly scale resource-intensive steps in the sales value chain, including SDR recruitment, prospect research, deal closing, and everything in between.
-With these tools, sales teams can delegate administrative work and focus on doing what they love: building relationships and delivering value to customers.
+Sales automation delivers top value to customers.
+With these tools, sales teams can delegate administrative work and focus on doing what they love: building relationships and providing value to customers.

-Sales is the backbone of every successful product-led organization.
+Sales is the backbone of every successful product-led organization, and sales automation delivers top value to customers.
 Even teams with industry-defining products still need robust sales processes to drive revenue growth.
 Unfortunately, these sales processes can be expensive and inefficient, consisting mainly of resource-intensive, low-value tasks.
 With sales automation, however, teams can execute these tasks with incredible efficiency and ease.

 ‘Sales automation’ is the process of automating specific steps in the sales value chain, allowing teams to focus less on administrative tasks and more on closing deals.
 Much of this automation is powered by artificial intelligence and machine learning.
 While artificial intelligence is an umbrella term for several different technologies, all of which can impact sales in profound ways, machine learning is the most widely applicable to sales teams.
 Machine learning can effortlessly execute resource-intensive steps in the sales value chain, including predicting which prospects are most likely to close, forecasting quarterly results, optimizing pricing, and much more.